hiiamboris/red-spaces-gitlab-mirror/scope2.md

 - up to the **modern networking** challenges: separate GUI from the server to be able to comfortably work with remote machines even over high latency links
 - **green**: keep resource consumption at less than 1MB disk size and less than 50MB RAM footprint, with a fully portable single binary or even lighter web page

+Think for a moment about the **massive scale** of this project: nearly every human interacts with devices using GUI. **Every**.
+Even TUI is just a GUI with very small resolution.

 This design will solve whole classes of problems we have today in software world.

 ## The problems